-- Interconnection [MSR: with a major supplier] shall be ensured at any technically feasible point in the network.
-Such interconnection shall be provided: - (a) under non-discriminatory terms, conditions (including technical standards and specifications) and rates, and of a quality no less favourable than that provided for the own like services of such major supplier, or for like services of nonaffiliated service suppliers, or for its subsidiaries or other affiliates; - (b) [in a timely fashion, on terms and conditions (including technical standards and specifications) that are transparent, reasonable, having regard to economic feasibility, and, [MSR: whenever possible], sufficiently detailed, so that the supplier need not pay for network components or facilities that it does not require for the service to be provided].
+3. Interconnection with a major supplier21 shall be ensured at any technically feasible point in the network.
+Such interconnection shall be provided:

+(a) under non-discriminatory terms, conditions (including technical standards and specifications) and rates, and of a quality no less favourable than that provided for the own like services of such major supplier, or for like services of non-affiliated service suppliers, or for its subsidiaries or other affiliates;

+(b) in a timely fashion, on terms and conditions (including technical standards and specifications) that are transparent, reasonable, having regard to economic feasibility, and sufficiently detailed, so that the supplier need not pay for network components or facilities that it does not require for the service to be provided.